 Led by the example of an Episcopal priest opening his doors to homeless persons and offering church pews to sleep through the night, a small group of volunteers began a soup kitchen and overnight shelter in the basement of a local Episcopal church in 1984.

-In 2004, Dayspring introduced their Follow-up Case Management (FCM) program, where the case manager works with former resident families for up to 12 months after exiting the shelter program.
+In 2004, Dayspring introduced its Follow-up Case Management (FCM) program, where a case manager works with former resident families for up to 12 months after exiting the shelter program.
 Unique to Dayspring’s supportive services, the FCM program is critical for stabilizing formerly homeless families as they work towards permanent self-sufficiency.

-Last year, Dayspring Center assisted 150 families and over 500 children by connecting them as they began their journey toward independence.
-Since its doors opened in 1987, Dayspring has helped over 4,000 families, including 12,000 children find their way back “home.”
+Last year, Dayspring Center assisted 150 families and over 500 children as they began their journey toward independence.
+Since its doors opened in 1987, Dayspring has helped over 4,000 families, including 12,000 children, find their way back home.